Hong Kong Disneyland: Park layout and attractions

-Throughout the park are 'Hidden Mickeys', or representations of Mickey Mouse heads inserted subtly into the design of attractions and environmental decor.

-An elevated berm supports the narrow gauge Hong Kong Disneyland Railroad (built by Severn Lamb) that circumnavigates the park.

 Lands of Hong Kong Disneyland

 As of 2025, Hong Kong Disneyland has eight themed lands, each with different attractions, live entertainment, meet and greet, dining and boutiques.
-One future land, Stark Expo have been announced.
+One future land, Stark Expo, has been announced.

 Main Street, USA

 Inspired by the Main Street, USA in Disneyland, the buildings of this Main Street are almost identical to those in Anaheim.
 Like other Disney theme parks, Hong Kong Disneyland's Main Street, USA serves as the entrance of the park.
-Plans originally featured a restaurant under the Railroad station, but were scrapped due to budget reasons.
 The decor is small-town America from the years 1890–1910.

 Though being very similar to Anaheim's main street, the theme is heavily influenced by European immigrants.
 Plaza Inn — which has the identical exterior design as the one in Disneyland — mimics a classical Chinese eatery that was created by a wealthy American couple who were infatuated with Chinese culture.
 Another restaurant, the Market House Bakery is reminiscent of a bakery founded by a Viennese pastry chef who brought the world's most famous desserts from the Austrian imperial court.

-Unlike Main Streets from other parks, Main Street at Hong Kong Disneyland is built mainly of wood instead of stone.
-There are no horse-drawn streetcars, though tracks for another of the Main Street Vehicle can be seen in concept art.
+Unlike Main Streets from other parks, Main Street at Hong Kong Disneyland is built mainly of wood instead of stone and there are no horse-drawn streetcars.

 At the end of Main Street is the Castle of Magical Dreams.
-Opened in 2020, it is double the height of the previous park centerpiece, Sleeping Beauty Castle, the nodes are integrated with symbols relating to 13 princesses.
+Opened in 2020, it is double the height of the park's original Sleeping Beauty Castle.
+The nodes of the castle are integrated with symbols relating to 13 princesses.
 The castle forecourt features a show stage and viewing area for the new daytime stage show and nighttime spectacular, "Follow Your Dreams" and "Momentous".

 The new walk-through attraction "Duffy and Friends Play House" opened in 2023.

-The nighttime spectacular “Momentous: Party in the Night Sky!”, the stage show “Disney Friends Live: Party at the Castle!”, and the largest day parade in Hong Kong Disneyland’s history, “Friendtastic!”, will begin on June 28th, 2025.
+The nighttime spectacular “Momentous: Party in the Night Sky!”, the stage show “Disney Friends Live: Party at the Castle!”, and the largest day parade in Hong Kong Disneyland’s history, “Friendtastic!”, began on June 28th, 2025.

 Fantasyland

 Fantasyland features the Castle of Magical Dreams (which replaced the Sleeping Beauty Castle) as its icon.
 The attractions in this area include Mickey's PhilharMagic, The Many Adventures of Winnie the Pooh and It's a Small World.
 There is also Fantasy Gardens where costumed Disney characters can be met, and a Fairy Tale Forest.
 The Fantasyland is also home to the "Mickey and the Wondrous Book" stage show.

-Mickey's PhilharMagic will be digitally upgraded in June 12, 2025 and will introduce a “Coco” scene.